Physiognomy: Middle Ages and Renaissance

+During the Islamic Golden Age, the 12th-century Persian theologian and philosopher Fakhr al-Din al-Razi discussed physiognomy in his work Kitab al-Firasa (Book on Firasa), exploring the link between physical features and moral qualities.
+His contributions represent an early integration of physiognomic ideas within Arab thought.
 The term 'physiognomy' was common in Middle English, often written as 'fisnamy' or 'visnomy', as in the Tale of Beryn, a spurious addition to The Canterbury Tales: "I knowe wele by thy fisnamy, thy kynd it were to stele".

 Physiognomy's validity was once widely accepted.
 Michael Scot, a court scholar for Frederick II, Holy Roman Emperor, wrote Liber physiognomiae in the early 13th century concerning the subject.
 English universities taught physiognomy until Henry VIII of England outlawed "beggars and vagabonds playing 'subtile, crafty and unlawful games such as physnomye or 'palmestrye'" in 1530 or 1531.
 Around this time, scholastic leaders settled on the more erudite Greek form 'physiognomy' and began to discourage the entire concept of 'fisnamy'.

 Leonardo da Vinci dismissed physiognomy in the early 16th century as "false", a chimera with "no scientific foundation".
 Nevertheless, da Vinci believed that facial lines caused by facial expressions could indicate personality traits.
 For example, he wrote that "those who have deep and noticeable lines between the eyebrows are irascible".